siddharth-2002/Luganodes-task/richtext_converted_to_markdown.md

 3.  **Alerts and Notifications**:

     -   Telegram alerts are triggered based on predefined conditions like large deposits or errors.
-    -   Grafana dashboard provides real-time monitoring of the application status and tracked deposits.
+    -   Grafana dashboards provide real-time monitoring of the application status and tracked deposits.
+    -   Prometheus metrics allow for detailed monitoring and alerting based on application performance.

 * * * * *